 Plastics machinery manufacturing within Querétaro’s cluster has the potential to maintain a high production value at a low cost.
 Over the past 5 years, the annual revenue for plastics and rubber machinery in the U.S. is $3.3 Billion with an annual growth of 1%.
 With much of the industry’s revenue depending on export sales, reliance on specific parts from countries like Mexico helps boost international trade for manufacturers in the U.S. Specifically, 40% of the revenue over the past 5 years have come from a strong increase in exports to Mexico and Germany.
 As an industry that enables suppliers, locating production at the source of plastic production could be a competitive advantage for companies.

-The plastics industry in Queretaro is also part of the wider industrial manufacturing family in Mexico, and caters to each of them.
+The plastics industry in Querétaro is also part of the wider industrial manufacturing family in Mexico, and caters to each of them.
 Appliances, biotechnology, and home improvement tools benefit from plastic parts manufacturing to enable a faster assembly process in bulk.
-The current and forecasted high demand for plastic products within specific markets positions the country at a competitive advantage to enable company and industry growth.
+The current and forecast of high demand for plastic products within specific markets positions the country at a competitive advantage to enable company and industry growth.

 The main advantage of plastics injection molding in Mexico is the country’s ability to scale a massive production process.
 The introduction of a plastics cluster in Querétaro can help streamline the process from design and initiation to assembly line production on a large scale for a low cost.